open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/nifi/index.md

 #### Metadata Ingestion Options

 - **Name**: This field refers to the name of ingestion pipeline, you can customize the name or use the generated name.
+- **Pipeline Filter Pattern (Optional)**: Use to pipeline filter patterns to control whether or not to include pipeline as part of metadata ingestion.
+  - **Include**: Explicitly include pipeline by adding a list of comma-separated regular expressions to the Include field.
+OpenMetadata will include all pipeline with names matching one or more of the supplied regular expressions.
+All other schemas will be excluded.
+  - **Exclude**: Explicitly exclude pipeline by adding a list of comma-separated regular expressions to the Exclude field.
+OpenMetadata will exclude all pipeline with names matching one or more of the supplied regular expressions.
+All other schemas will be included.
+- **Include lineage (toggle)**: Set the Include lineage toggle to control whether or not to include lineage between pipelines and data sources as part of metadata ingestion.
+- **Enable Debug Log (toggle)**: Set the Enable Debug Log toggle to set the default log level to debug, these logs can be viewed later in Airflow.

-- **Mark Deleted Ml Models (toggle):**: Set the Mark Deleted Ml Models toggle to flag ml models as soft-deleted if they are not present anymore in the source system.
+- **Mark Deleted Pipelines (toggle)**: Set the Mark Deleted Pipelines toggle to flag pipelines as soft-deleted if they are not present anymore in the source system.

 {% /extraContent %}